Lire l’appel en français : La Résidence de Traduction Glassco à Tadoussac 2019

 Accessibility details: The residency is in Tadoussac, Québec in an 18th century log home.
 There are 8 steps down to the entrance of the house.
 The bathrooms are not wheelchair accessible.
 Please contact Emma Tibaldo at firstname.lastname@example.org with any questions or queries.

-The Glassco Translation Residency in Tadoussac would not be possible without the dedication of our supporters: Residency Producer Briony Glassco, the friends and family of Bill Glassco, and the Cole Foundation.
+The Glassco Translation Residency in Tadoussac is made possible through our partnership with the Cole Foundation’s Intercultural Conversations Program, the dedication of Residency Producer Briony Glassco, and the support of donations in the memory of the great Canadian theatre artist, Bill Glassco.
 We are also grateful to Canada Council for the Arts, the Conseil des arts et des lettres du Québec, and the Conseil des arts de Montréal for their ongoing support.

 IN PARTNERSHIP WITH